-Scientists Use Gene Editing To Prevents A Form Of Deafness in Mice

-Scientists Use Gene Editing To Prevents A Form Of Deafness in Mice
+Scientists Use Gene Editing To Prevent A Form Of Deafness in Mice

 Scientists have now edited genes inside mice to prevent a form of inherited deafness.